song-siqi/coherent/README.md

 ## Simulation Setup
 Install NVIDIA's [Omniverse Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_workstation.html). **Please make sure you have the 2022.2.0 version of Isaac Sim installed.** We have added controllers for the quadrotor and the robotic arm on the back of the robotic dog, so we are providing the compressed package of the Isaac Sim used [here](https://drive.google.com/file/d/1wmqztsn8vwgHB_fL4LMamfuiDY7nXrlT/view?usp=drive_link).
 You need to extract the downloaded files to the location ``~/.local/share/ov/pkg/isaac_sim-2022.2.0``.

 We are using OmniGibson version v0.2.1, with modifications made on top of this version.
 Additionally, the ``Benchmark`` directory has been added.
 Consequently, we have uploaded the modified OmniGibson folder to the repository.

 Download the heterogeneous robot asset files [here](https://drive.google.com/drive/folders/1CRX7mNndvNpty7dC37yHDOr25a0Xc-Ge?usp=drive_link) and move them to the `Benchmark` folder in `assets`.

-Setup a virtual conda environment to run `OmniGibson` and Download `OmniGibson` dataset (within the conda env):
 Note: Before you run the `setup.sh`, you need to exit the conda environment first.
 This script file will create a new conda environment named `omnigibson`.
+The system we used is Ubuntu 20.04.

 1、Set the COHERENT_PATH and source script in your bashrc or zshrc.
 ```bash